cloudfoundry/developer-training-class-apps/README.md

 # developer-training-class-apps

-Public repo making apps that are used for the developer training course available to students
+Apps in this repo are used in the Cloud Foundry Foundation [Developer Training Course](https://www.cloudfoundry.org/trainings/cloud-foundry-developers-2/)

 **WARNING**: These are training apps.
 We do some dangerous things in the name of training.
-Please don't copy blindly.
+Please don't copy without understanding the requirements.